m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

 The PCB is created when the process is initially created, and is also initialized at that time.
 For example, the program counter will be set to point at the very first instruction.

-Certain fields of the PCB may changed when process state changes.
+Certain fields of the PCB may be changed when process state changes.
 For example, virtual/physical memory mappings may be updated when the process requests more memory.

 Some fields can change often, like the program counter.
 We don't want to waste time on every instruction changing the counter.
 The CPU maintains a register just for the program counter which it can update (efficiently?) on every new instruction.